Step Two: Starting Data Collection

-- Configure your devices to forward logs to the LEM virtual appliance IP address.
+- Configure your devices to forward logs to the SEM virtual appliance IP address.

-- Log in to the LEM web console and navigate to the Ops Center Dashboard.
+- Log in to the SEM web console and navigate to the Ops Center Dashboard.
 In the top left corner, find the Node Health widget and click Add Node.

 - Select Syslog node.